Snazzy-xyz/nodejstutorial/README.md

 This repo is for future reference in case my files have been deleted or I need a sharable reference.

 # Credits
-Heavily appreciate the lesson conducted by Dev Ed: https://www.youtube.com/watch?v=zQRrXTSkvfw
+Heavily appreciate the lesson made by Dev Ed: https://www.youtube.com/watch?v=zQRrXTSkvfw